 When an order is downloaded from a sales channel it will use the tax engine rules to decide which tax code should be assigned to each order row.

-When an order is manually entered the tax code assigned to the order row will be the product tax code.
-If the customer has been assigned a specific tax code this will be used, overriding the product tax code.
+When an order is manually entered the tax code assigned to the order row will be the product tax code, unless the customer has been assigned a specific tax code, which would override the product tax code.

 Accounting for VAT

 Brightpearl automatically posts the accounting for tax for all transactions.
 The accounting for tax is the same for all VAT schemes.

 VAT accounting will automatically affect the following nominal codes:

 All sales type transactions with VAT post to this code; these are journal types SI, SC, BR

 - 2201 Purchase Tax Control Account

 All purchase type transactions with VAT post to this code; these are journal types PI, PC, BP